 New directors are appointed by the Board based on recommendations by the Nomination Committee.
-In reviewing the suitability of new candidates, the Nomination Committee seeks to ensure that the candidate has the relevant qualification, experience and skills to contribute to the Board.
+Other than depending on the network of contacts and recommendations from directors for sourcing of new candidates, the Nomination Committee is open to using the services of external professional agency like the SID where necessary.
+In reviewing the suitability of new candidates, the Nomination Committee seeks to ensure that the candidate has the relevant qualification, experience and skills to contribute to the Board before submitting its recommendation to the Board for approval.